-- Students and parents are responsible for school attendance.
+- 1. Students and parents are responsible for school attendance.
 Excessive absences may result in loss of credit, failing grades, removal from class(es), and/or removal from school.
 Excused absences are based on the integrity of the parent. - 2.
-Students are responsible for clearing absences within 72 hours after return.
-This may be done by: - · Parents calling the school attendance office at (541) 367-7161 when students are absent. - If a call has not been made, the student will need to bring in a note when the student returns to school.
-Students are responsible for giving the note to the attendance office upon their return to school. - 3.
-The administration is responsible for excusing all absences.
+Students are responsible for clearing absences within 24 hours after return.
+This may be done by: - Parents calling the school attendance office at (541) 367-7161 when students are absent. - Parents messaging Mrs. Siemienski in the attendance office via ParentSquare. - If a call has not been made, the student will need to bring in a note when the student returns to school.
+Students are responsible for giving the note to the attendance office upon their return to school.

+3. The administration is responsible for excusing all absences.